 - 2) On the appointed date, remove the "Stop Ahead" signs and "Stop" signs on the crossing roadway.
 Crosswalk lines and stop bars must also be removed on these approaches.
 The "After" sign with the starting date must also be removed at this time. - 3) After an additional period of at least 15 days, the "New" sign and "Crossing Traffic Does Not Stop" warning sign can also be removed.

-A communication plan should also be developed to advertise the change in traffic control.
-Police, Fire and EMS are also to be advised of the change.
+A communication plan shou EMS are also to be advised lld also be develope of the change. ed to advertise the change in traffic control.
+Police, Fire and ·